aws/aws-sdk-js-v3/packages/credential-providers/README.md

 > profile that assumes a role which derived from the SSO credential, you should use the
 > [`fromIni()`](#fromini), or `@aws-sdk/credential-provider-node` package.

-`fromSSO`, that creates `CredentialProvider` functions that read from the _resolved_ access token from local disk then requests temporary AWS credentials.
+`fromSSO`, that creates `AwsCredentialIdentityProvider` functions that read from the _resolved_ access token from local disk then requests temporary AWS credentials.
 For guidance on the AWS Single Sign-On service, please refer to [AWS's Single Sign-On documentation][sso_api].

-You can create the `CredentialProvider` functions using the inline SSO parameters(`ssoStartUrl`, `ssoAccountId`, `ssoRegion`, `ssoRoleName`) or load them from [AWS SDKs and Tools shared configuration and credentials files][shared_config_files].
+You can create the `AwsCredentialIdentityProvider` functions using the inline SSO parameters(`ssoStartUrl`, `ssoAccountId`, `ssoRegion`, `ssoRoleName`) or load them from [AWS SDKs and Tools shared configuration and credentials files][shared_config_files].
 Profiles in the `credentials` file are given precedence over profiles in the `config` file.